Boeing urges air taxi safety standards be as strict as for commercial jets

 By Allison Lampert

-MONTREAL, Nov 8 (Reuters) - Boeing Co BA.N urged regulators on Tuesday to subject a new generation of air taxis to the same strict safety standards as commercial passenger planes, saying aircraft designed to make short flights on demand should not be judged on a par with small private planes.
+MONTREAL, Nov 8 (Reuters) - Boeing Co BA.N urged regulators on Tuesday to subject a new generation of air taxis to the same strict safety standards as commercial jets, saying the aircraft designed for short flights on demand should not be judged on a par with small planes.

-Boeing Chief Strategy Officer Marc Allen's address at the International Civil Aviation Organization (ICAO) in Montreal was the first time the U.S. planemaker has spoken publicly about the matter.
+Boeing Chief Strategy Officer Marc Allen's address at the International Civil Aviation Organization (ICAO) marks the U.S. planemaker's first intervention on such issues in the electric vertical takeoff and landing (eVTOL) market.

 "We have to unify around the importance of bringing all advanced air mobility vehicles and operating systems to market with airliner levels of safety, with air transport levels of safety, with commercial levels of safety," he said at ICAO's Remotely Piloted Aircraft Systems (RPAS) Symposium.